 Digital Producer, Oregon Public Broadcasting

-“This is my first year serving as a board member for a local AAJA chapter, and I’m honored to contribute to AAJA’s mission of empowering young journalists of color and advocating for greater diversity and inclusion in Portland-area newsrooms.
+“This is my second year serving as a board member for a local AAJA chapter, and I’m honored to contribute to AAJA’s mission of empowering young journalists of color and advocating for greater diversity and inclusion in Portland-area newsrooms.
 There is still significant progress to be made in both newsroom representation and the breadth of storytelling.
 At a time when DEI initiatives are increasingly under scrutiny, AAJA’s work to foster a more inclusive media landscape is more critical than ever.”

 Myers Reece